mvolkmann/blog/src/smalltalk/24-reflection.md

 - `statements` - an `OrderedCollection` of nodes

 The class `ParseNode` is the superclass of all nodes produced by the `Parser`.
+This class is provided in Cuis and Squeak Smalltalk, but not in Pharo.
 It provides the child `comment` to all its subclasses.

 They include: